kalwalt/kalwalt.github.io/_posts/2019-01-14-netlify-cdn-changing-service-for-the-website.md

 ---
 layout: post
-title: Netlify CDN | Changing service for the website
+title: 'Netlify CDN Changing service for the website'
 description: "In this post i explain why i switched to Netlify for my website www.kalwaltart.it, for his CDN and other services.
 Article by Kalwalt alias Walter Perdan."
 author: walter_perdan
 date: '2019-01-14 18:01:58'